-A few weeks ago in one of our group accountability calls for the Accountants Millionaires' Club, one of our members asked for help on how to always make time for business development.
-He'd set himself a goal that Friday would be his day to work on business development.
+A few weeks ago in one of our group accountability calls for the Accountants‘ Growth Club, one of our members asked for help on how to always make time for business development.
+He’d set himself a goal that Friday would be his day to work on business development.
 However, his Fridays always seemed to get eroded by client work and other things.
 So before he knew it, his full day was a half day.
 So, in this article, I share the tips I gave him on exactly how to always make time for business development.

 How to always make time for business development